Samalot/Algorithms-and-Data-Structures/README.md

 # Python Practise

-A collection of algorithms and data structures writting in Python.
+A collection of algorithms and data structures written in Python.

 ---
 # Data Structures